petemounce/aws-cfn-custom-resource/README.md

 ### AWS API

 This library provides a helper for the AWS JavaScript SDK that converts SDK functions from callback to promises.
-It also logs all requests and responses.
-The helper can also make it easier to stub/mock AWS APIs in unit tests.
+The helper can make it easier to stub/mock AWS APIs in unit tests.

 ```javascript
 var resource = require('aws-cfn-custom-resource');